-It’s Saturday morning and the Mini Maker Faire is at full force at our local Barnes & Noble.
+It’s Saturday morning and the Mini Maker Fair is at full force at our local Barnes & Noble.
 My eight year old has been excited about the Makers coming to our local bookstore.
-No one could explain what the faire would look like, but enthusiasts were going to show up anyways.
+No one could explain what the fair would look like, but enthusiasts were going to show up anyways.

 As a STEM curriculum writer and a teacher, I know how much our education system lags when it comes to science, math, and engineering education.
 Major U.S. science competitions aren’t dominated by the MIT or Virginia Tech, but a relatively small country of South Korea.

 Our science, math, and engineering education is in the state of crisis.
 The reasons are too many to name.
 Our educational system focuses solely on standardized testing of math and language, leaving all other subjects, science, art, engineering, social studies… behind.
 So behind that most schools do not even teach science and social studies in elementary years.

 By the time students reach upper elementary school, they are basically science illiterate.
 The mystery of polar regions temperature difference and the parallel electrical circuit are both equally perplexing and beyond understanding.
 Failure to accumulate scientific knowledge during early childhood and elementary years is a sure recipe to increasing absence of U.S. youth in science fields.

 Still too many teachers and parents have never heard of STEM.
 STEM is an integrated approach of teaching science, technology, engineering, and mathematics through hands-on project based learning.
 Of course STEM incorporates arts and language in all aspects of its design, as well.
 STEM is what our educational system should look like.
 Unfortunately, science, technology and engineering isn’t on the end of the year state standardized test.